kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 highly optimize for and support.

 ### Feature 1: Pre-defined/pointer-based Joins
-This if perhaps the most ubiquitously adopted technique in GDBMSs that is ubiquitously missing in RDBMSs.
+This is perhaps the most ubiquitously adopted technique in GDBMSs that is ubiquitously missing in RDBMSs.
 Although GDBMSs
 can join arbitrary node records with each other, most common user queries in GDBMSs join node records with their "neighbors".
 A GDBMS knows about these neighbor node records because they are predefined to the system as relationships.
 So GDBMSs universally exploit this and optimize for these types of joins.
 For example, almost universally they all create a **join index** (aka an adjacency list index)[^5].
-Here's a demonstrative example showing a "forward, i.e., from src to dst, join index:
+Here's a demonstrative example showing a "forward", i.e., from src to dst, join index:

 <p align="center">
   <img src="../../img/ex-fwd-join-index.png" width="800">